Exclusive: Liz Cheney’s new book blasts GOP as ‘enablers and collaborators’ of Trump, whom one member called ‘Orange Jesus’ | KRDO

 As she and her colleagues rushed out of the House chamber, Cheney writes that she immediately started to talk to then-Democratic Caucus Chair Hakeem Jeffries about the urgent need to impeach Trump.

 On January 13, Cheney was one of only 10 Republicans who voted for impeachment.
-Although he never made a public statement about Trump’s impeachment, Cheney reveals that former President George W. Bush sent her a private message of support:
+Although he never made a public statement, Cheney reveals that former President George W. Bush sent her a private message of support:

 “Liz, Courage is in short supply these days.
 Thank you for yours.
 You showed strong leadership and I’m not surprised.
 Lead on.
 43.”